gauravrane2212/ARTestCases/ARWorldMap/README.md

 All this is already coded for you with comments, you can find it in this file [MultipeerSession]() and you can also coded it yourself if you want to.

-We will be recieving the data and then processing that data, since it can be either a WorldMap or ARAnchor to add to the session.
+We will be recieving the data from the `session(_:didReceive:fromPeer:)` and then processing that data, since it can be either a WorldMap or ARAnchor to add to the session.

 `let worldMap = try NSKeyedUnarchiver.unarchivedObject(ofClass: ARWorldMap.self, from: data)`
 `let anchor = try NSKeyedUnarchiver.unarchivedObject(ofClass: ARAnchor.self, from: data)`

+ARKit then attempts to relocalize to the new world map—that is, to reconcile the received spatial-mapping information with what it senses of the local environment.
+For best results:

+ - Thoroughly scan the local environment on the sending device before sharing a world map.

+- Place the receiving device next to the sending device, so that both see the same view of the environment.

+> Recording and transmitting a world map and relocalizing to a world map are time-consuming, bandwidth-intensive operations, so you should take those steps only once, when a new device joins a session.

+On our project we will be mostly sending Anchors and 3Models to the other participants.
 To send data is very similar, after you have place a new model for the user you create the data object.

 `let data = try?
 NSKeyedArchiver.archivedData(withRootObject: anchor, requiringSecureCoding: true)`